COVID in India: School closures, digital divide affect millions | DW | 27.12.2021

 "COVID and the related lockdowns revealed several truths about societal and state concern for education and the overall well-being of children, especially of poor and marginalized communities," Shantha Sinha, former chairperson of the National Commission for Protection of Child Rights, told DW.

 "The cost of inaction has been tremendous, causing denial of rights and injustice to children.
-There is undoubtedly a need to pay special attention to make schools the hub of activities for children and bring back the rhythm of schools," she added.
+There is undoubtedly a need to pay special attention to make schools the hub of activities for children and bring back the rhythm of schools," Sinha said.

-Earlier this month, the government said that it's aiming to ensure 100% enrolment of children in schools across the country in the coming years and vowed to bring down the school dropout rate.
+The government recently announced that it was aiming to ensure 100% enrollment of children in schools across India by 2030 and vowed to bring down the school dropout rate.

 Edited by: Srinivas Mazumdaru